-According to the information from the dedicated website (https://eprovide.mapi-trust.org/instruments/michigan-neuropathy-screening-instrument), the MNSI has been translated and validated into Chinese, Czech, Finnish, French, German, Hungarian, Portuguese, Romanian, Spanish, and Turkish languages.
+According to the information from the dedicated website (https://eprovide.mapi-trust.org/instruments/michigan-neuropathy-screening-instrument), the MNSI has been translated into Chinese, Czech, Finnish, French, German, Hungarian, Portuguese, Romanian, Spanish, and Turkish languages and validated.
 After confirming that the scale has not been validated in Polish (PL), the investigators obtained consent to validate the MNSI.
 The original English version is freely available for download from the Michigan Diabetes Research Center’s (MDRC’s) website.
-The project was financially supported by the Ministry of Health Subvention according to the number SUBZ.C310.22.075 from the IT Simple system of the Wroclaw Medical University.
+The project was financially supported by the Ministry of Health Subvention according to the number SUBZ.C310.22.075 from the IT Simple System of the Wroclaw Medical University.

 Our cross-sectional study was conducted at the University Rehabilitation Centre at Wroclaw Medical University in collaboration with the Department of Neurology.
 The study was approved by the Wroclaw Medical University’s ethics committee (approval no: 1007/2021).
 The patients were recruited from NZOZ Nowy Dwor in Wroclaw, Poland, and in accordance with the Declaration of Helsinki.
 All patients included in the study provided written informed consent to participate in the study.